zpainter/iassist/content/conferences/iassist2023/conference-schedule.md

 type = "conferences-test"
 +++

-## Conference schedule at a glance
+## IASSIST 2023 Conference schedule at a glance

+The typical conference schedule is shown in the following table.
+Details on the 2023 schedule will appear in the Spring as the program is finalized.

 <style>
   table.schedule {